MikeHardIce/strigui/README.md

 A simple straightforward GUI library for Clojure beginners like me.
 Currently contains Buttons, TextFields, Labels, the window component itself, and a weird component called stacks.
 I am planning to just create a few functions that allow components to be modified based on their name.
 Click events and "text modified" events are accessible via multi-methods.
+That is probably going to change to rather supply a function per event and use multi-methods for more "global" events only.
+For example for widget registered, unregistered, mouse clicked on empty space, etc. ... .

 In project.clj: